19dst89/fund-app/README.md

 Description:

-This is a application that is intended for an organization (most likely a non-profit), to assist with the sale of items.
+This is a management system application that is intended for non-profits or other organizations that need to raise funds.
+The user can sign up to upload products that will be displayed on the main page, specifically an image, title, description, and the minimum price that the item will be sold for.
+The public can make a donation

 Customer will call in to the 800 number listed on the main page.
 The backend would be controlled by an employee/volunteer at the organization.

 The employee/volunteer would:

 1. Enter the Customer's name and email address.
 2. Be redirected to a payment window (using Stripe Gem)